-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 "You're going to see that these prosecutors sold you a bill of goods," Maline said.
 "You're going to see that this family is not getting justice."

-After instructions from Judge Smith, the jury then went into deliberations, two days and four and an half hours later, the jury returned with a decision.
+After instructions from Judge Smith, the jury then went into deliberations, two days and four and a half hours later, the jury returned with a decision.

 Merritt was found guilty of bludgeoning to death Joseph and Summer McStay and the couple's young sons – 4-year-old Gianni and 3-year-old Joseph Jr. – in 2010 and burying their bodies in a San Bernardino desert.